artemyv/cppcon2019/Readme.txt

 16-05
-9:30 Anastasia Kazakova - C++ ecosystem: For better, for worse
+9:30 Anastasia Kazakova - C++ ecosystem: For better, for worse.
+Not very useful

+10:45 Nimrod Sapir - High Frequency Trading and Ultra Low Latency development technics A little bit controversal in a way that way do "unmesuraable optimisations..."

+12:00 Phil Nesh - The Dawn of the New Error

+14:15 Avi Kivity - Building efficient I/O intensive applications with Seastar